Загальні відомості про алергічні та атопічні розлади

 By definition, an allergen induces type I IgE-mediated or type IV T-cell–mediated immune responses.
 Allergic triggers are almost always low molecular weight proteins; many of them can become attached to airborne particles.

-Allergens that are the most common causes of acute and chronic allergic reactions (type I and type IV) include
+Sources of allergens that most commonly cause acute and chronic allergic reactions (type I and type IV) include

 • House dust mite feces